 CRAFT BEVERAGE EVENTS

-Great American Beer Festival; late-September/early October – The Great American Beer Festival (GABF) has been held every fall in Denver for nearly four decades.
+The Great American Beer Festival (GABF) has been held almost every fall in Denver for nearly four decades.
 GABF is recognized by Guinness World Records as the largest beer celebration on the planet with a staggering 6,700-plus beers available for tasting.

-Denver Beer Week; nine days leading up to and including GABF – Presented by VISIT DENVER, Denver Beer Week features dozens of beer-related events at breweries, restaurants, tap houses and attractions in the nine days leading up to Great American Beer Festival.
-From beer tastings to firkin tappings, events include beer bike nights, midnight beer breakfasts, pairing dinners, competitions and more.
+Presented by VISIT DENVER, Denver Beer Week features dozens of beer-related events at breweries, restaurants, tap houses and attractions in the nine days leading up to Great American Beer Festival.
+From beer tastings to firkin tappings, events also include beer bike nights, midnight beer breakfasts, pairing dinners, competitions and more.